The Scott Resort & Spa

 The Scott Resort & Spa is located at 4925 N Scottsdale Road, which places it in the central-north section of Scottsdale, accessible from Phoenix Sky Harbor International Airport via a drive of approximately 20 to 30 minutes depending on traffic and routing.
 The North Scottsdale Road corridor gives guests direct access to the city's main shopping and dining infrastructure.
 Arizona's peak season runs from October through April, when temperatures are in the range that makes outdoor resort amenities most comfortable; summer stays come with significant heat and corresponding rate reductions that make the season workable for guests who plan around the spa and air-conditioned spaces rather than extended outdoor time.

 Confirmed booking channels and current rates should be verified directly with the property.
-Michelin Selected properties across the US vary considerably in price range, and The Scott's specific rack rates at publication were not confirmed in our verified data.
+Michelin Selected properties across the US vary considerably in price range, and The Scott's specific rack rates at publication were not available.
 Guests comparing this property against others in the Michelin Selected Scottsdale tier should check directly for current availability, particularly for spring travel when the market compresses and lead times extend.
-For broader context on how this property sits relative to the full Scottsdale hotel market, the Scottsdale Phoenix guide covers the city's hospitality range in detail.

 A Pricing-First Comparison